 Overview: Changing Initial Value of an AutoNumber Field

 In order to force Microsoft Access to number an AutoNumber field witha number you choose, follow these general steps (a more detailed example is shown later in this article):

-- Copy the design of the original table in which you want to set the starting AutoNumber value to a new table.
+Copy the design of the original table in which you want to set the starting AutoNumber value to a new table.

 Change the AutoNumber field in the new table to a Number field with a FieldSize property of Long Integer.

 Add a record to the new table, and set the Number field to a value that is one less than the starting number that you want for your original table.
 For example, if you want the AutoNumber field to start at 100, type 99 in the Number field of the new table.

-- Use an append query to add this new record to your original table.
+Use an append query to add this new record to your original table.
 This action forces Microsoft Access to number any new AutoNumber fields with your number plus 1.

 NOTE: Do not compact the database before you add a new record to theoriginal table.
 If you do, Microsoft Access will reset the AutoNumberfield value to the number 1.

 Example: Changing the Initial Value of an AutoNumber Field to 100